ecco257/TradingStrategy-Backtester/README.md

   * Step 1: Set the columns of any data you want to keep track of throughout the course of backtesting.
   * Step 2: Update your data (i.e. add on to price history and/or technical indicators data).
   * Step 3: Use your data to decide which orders to place on this tick.
 * Now you can run Backtester.py.
+Make sure you are in the project directory in terminal, then enter `python3 Backtester.py`.
 It will generate a graph of position over profit/loss over close price, as well as log messages for the strategy and save the results to a csv.

 ## Authors